jakobbossek/dotfiles/README.md

 your software nicely managed in a dedicted location.
 The [homebrew package manager](http://brew.sh/) and its extension [homebrew cask](http://caskroom.io/) are essential.
+For that you need to accept the licence agreement in Xcode and install the latest version in the app store.
 Run the following commands to install brew and brew cask extension.
 Keep in mind to get rid of all error and warning messages of brew doctor.
 The terminal command chmod and chown may be helpful to handle most of the issues.